Johnny Winbolt-Lewis MBACP

 How Counselling can help

-Accessing Counselling and Psychotherapy can provide the opportunity to establish what you want to work through and change.
+Accessing Counselling can provide the opportunity to establish what you want to work through and change.
 It can sometimes be difficult to know this from the outset but we can establish a focus within the first session.
 I believe that by establishing this clarity early on we can work collaboratively towards these objectives.
 I feel it is crucial to create a safe environment, where confidentiality is respected, which can help to empower you and be a platform to find new awareness.
 This, in turn, can help to arrest unhelpful patterns and internal conflict.

-I have an eclectic approach.
+I have an eclectic and integrative approach.
 Since my initial training in person-centred therapy, I have been passionate about adding to my skills.
 I am always learning from my clients, therefore bringing in different approaches compliments the diversity of needs and individuality.